-A baccalaureate degree is required for admission to the Post-Baccalaureate Diploma in Heritage Resources Management (PBD-HRM).
-Students must complete all of the HRM Post-Baccalaureate Diploma courses including the Practicum.
-This totals 18 credits (four courses worth 3 credits each plus a 6 credit Practicum).
+A baccalaureate degree is required for admission to the Graduate Diploma in Heritage Resources Management (GD-HRM).
+Students must complete 18 credits (four courses worth 3 credits each plus a 6 credit Practicum).
 The Practicum requires 400 hours of work.
 All courses are offered in online distance format utilizing discussion boards and other interactive techniques.
 All courses have full-time Instructor support.

 Students fall into one of three categories: